DIPlib/diplib/changelogs/diplib_next.md

 ### Changed functionality

 - Added a new parameter to `convolve`, which allows the selection of the computation method.
+The default, automatic selection of the method is now handled by *DIPlib* though the `dip::Convolution()` function.
+When computing through the Fourier domain, the periodic boundary condition is no longer the default; the operation should now produce the same result (up to rounding error) no matter which computation method is chosen.

 (See also changes to *DIPlib*.)